Woolworths Supermarkets: Woolworths Gold

+Woolworths Select

+A premium range launched in 2005.

 Controversies

-2020 spam marketing controversy
+2020 spam marketing

 In July 2020, Woolworths were found guilty of breaching spam laws in excess of 5 million times and failing to unsubscribe customers from their mailing lists when requested to do so.
-The Australian Communications and Media Authority (ACMA) found Woolworths had unlawfully spammed more than a million customers between October 2018 and July 2019.
-The supermarket was found to have repeatedly ignored consumers who had tried to prevent receipt of marketing emails and had not attempted to improve, despite the AMCA notifying the company that they had received customer complaints.
+The Australian Communications & Media Authority (ACMA) found Woolworths had unlawfully spammed more than a million customers between October 2018 and July 2019.
+The supermarket was found to have repeatedly ignored consumers who had tried to prevent receipt of marketing emails and had not attempted to improve, despite the ACMA notifying the company that they had received customer complaints.
 The company was fined $1,003,800.

-ACMA chairman Nerida O'Loughlin said of the violation: "The spam rules have been in place for 17 years and Woolworths is a large and sophisticated organisation.
-The scale and prolonged nature of the non-compliance is inexcusable."